SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 #Step 4  : Data Normalization

-PIVOT applies a pre-filtering step before doing normalization.
-By default, PIVOT will filter out genes with all 0 expressions.
-Users can also specify a different row mean or row sum threshold to remove those low confidence features.

 Once data have been normalized, you can check the normlization details which contain information such as the estimated size factors.

 {% highlight bash %}